PaulHenstridge/Quincy_API/readme.md

 ## Get Started

-To get started with Quincy API, clone the repository and follow the installation guidelines in the documentation.
+To replicate the API in your local emvironment, you will need MongoDB, and an OpenAI API key.
+First, clone the repository,

 ```bash
 git clone git@github.com:PaulHenstridge/Quincy_API.git